Skip to content

 Name Type Required Default Description

-Name string Yes (Position 0) Display name for the synchronisation rule
+Name string Yes (Position 0) Display name for the Synchronisation Rule

-ConnectedSystemId int Yes (ById set) The ID of the connected system this rule belongs to
+ConnectedSystemId int Yes (ById set) The ID of the Connected System this rule belongs to

-ConnectedSystemName string Yes (ByName set) The name of the connected system this rule belongs to
+ConnectedSystemName string Yes (ByName set) The name of the Connected System this rule belongs to

-ConnectedSystemObjectTypeId int Yes The object type ID on the connected system side
+ConnectedSystemObjectTypeId int Yes The object type ID on the Connected System side

 MetaverseObjectTypeId int Yes The object type ID on the metaverse side